ggoliveiragit/openweather-app/README.md

 # openweather-app

 ### Frontend
 Install on ./frontend/ the modules: ***react, react-moment, react-bootstrap and axios***.

-Run server with npm start afterwards
+Run server with npm start afterwards, should run on port 3000
+#
 ### Backend
 Install on ./ the modules: ***express, express-session, cors and axios***.

-Run server with npm start afterwards
+Run server with npm start afterwards, should run on port 5000

 #
 if you want to add more cities edit weather.js on line 8